puppetlabs/puppet-docs/source/learning/templates.markdown

 * We changed the `File['ntp.conf']` resource, as advertised.
 * We're storing the servers in an array, mostly so I can demonstrate how to iterate over an array once we get to the template.
 If you wanted to, you could store them as a string with line breaks and per-line `server` statements instead; it comes down to a combination of personal style and the problem at hand.
-* We'll be using that `$ntp_servers` variable in the actual template, which will make more sense during the next chapter; for now, just take my word for it.
-Also, notice how we're using the special value `undef` to  test whether the variable has been assigned.
-You could alternately say `if !$ntp_servers {...}`, but I find the former easier to read; YMMV.
+* We'll be using that `$servers_real` variable in the actual template, which will make more sense during the next chapter; for now, just take my word for it.
+Also, notice how we're using the special value `undef` to test whether the `$servers` variable has been assigned.
+You could alternately say `if !$servers {...}`, but I find the former easier to read; YMMV.

 Next, copy the config files to the templates directory, add the `.erb` extension to their names, and replace the blocks of servers with some choice ERB code:

 {% highlight erb %}
     # ...

-    # Managed by Puppet; search manifests for $ntp_servers.
+    # Managed by Class['ntp']
-    <% ntp_servers.each do |server| -%>
+    <% servers_real.each do |server| -%>
     server <%= server %>
     <% end -%>